cmelcher/cmelcher.github.io/tinyml/index.md

 # TinyML

-Welcome to my TinyML work!
+Welcome to my TinyML projects!

-Here are the sections you can explore:
+Here are the sub-pages you can explore:

 - [Summer 2025 Project](/tinyml/summer2025/)
 - [Audio Project](/tinyml/audio/)